 Man allegedly raped 12-year-old after meeting her on social media

-BATON ROUGE - A man was arrested after he allegedly used social media to meet and lure a young girl to his home for sex.
+BATON ROUGE - A man was arrested after he allegedly used social media to meet a young girl and lure her to his home for sex.

 Jonathan Dejean, 25, was arrested earlier this month after two alleged meet-ups with a 12-year-old.